 Viscosity Graded Bitumen

-For more detailed information on viscosity graded bitumen, you can visit the following websites:
+For more information on Viscosity graded bitumen, you can refer to the following active websites:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.